ha7ilm/openwebrx/README.md

 > When upgrading OpenWebRX, please make sure that you upgrade *csdr*, and install the new (optional) dependency *ncat*!

-## OpenWebRX servers on sdr.hu
+## OpenWebRX servers on SDR.hu

-[sdr.hu](http://sdr.hu) is a site which lists the active, public OpenWebRX servers.
+[SDR.hu](http://sdr.hu) is a site which lists the active, public OpenWebRX servers.
 Your receiver [can also be part of it](http://sdr.hu/openwebrx), if you want.

 ![sdr.hu](/screenshot-sdrhu.png?raw=true)